Gufah/Tictactoe/README.md

 # Tictactoe

 The game is built with WPF and C#.
-It tells about my learning process.
+Part of my new C# process.
 Please feel free to correct or appraise the code.